This article appeared in the February 2019 issue of Resource Recycling. Subscribe today for access to all print content.

 To go back to why I left Sims when I did, it was also about this opportunity and the timing of getting in on the investment side right now.
 Because this is the time to be on the ground floor.

 You’ve been in the recycling industry a while, and you’ve seen other downturns.
-Do you think there’s more of an opportunity now than there was during previous periods of market strife?
+Do you think there’s more of that attitude now, that this is an opportunity, than there has been during previous periods of market strife?

 Closed Loop Partners has a number of funding arms.
 What are they and how do they all work together to improve recycling?